ShostakOne/rsschool-cv/cv.md

 }
 ```
 ## Experience
-I have no experience in web development.
+I have no experience in web development

 ## Education and courses: